 While all of these sites have vibrant communities with targeted audiences, Fine Art America has, or at least seems to me, to have a more diverse group of users.
 The site also has a very noticeable presence on the web, and if you belong to it, you can get the benefit of that presence.
 Of course there is a lot of competition on the site itself, and just being on there doesn't mean much in general, it does at least put you in a better position to be found.

-I still sell through my old (main ?) website, but I’ve had more exposure through Fine Art America.
+I still sell through my old (main ?) website, but I've had more exposure through Fine Art America.
 The prices I charge are much cheaper than through my old site, but the quantity of sales has evened out the price difference.
-So if you’re looking for a place to try and test the market for print sales, check them out.
-It’s free to join with some limitations, but premium accounts are only $30 a year.
+So if you're looking for a place to try and test the market for print sales, check them out.
+It's free to join with some limitations, but premium accounts are only $30 a year (as of this writing).
 I waited until I made a sale to upgrade, so it paid for itself.
 Literally.